cardillan/mindcode/doc/syntax/TOOLS-PROCESSOR-EMULATOR.markdown

 ## Supported instructions

-Unless specified otherwise in the table, the listed instructions are fully emulated.
+The listed instructions are emulated, either fully or with a specific implementation described in the table.
 Unlisted instructions are not supported and, unless specifically configured, they stop the execution of the program.
 Since the Mindustry World at large isn't simulated, it is not possible to meaningfully emulate these instructions.

 | Instruction   | Target | Implementation details                |
 |---------------|:------:|---------------------------------------|